guidodf09/ldm_3d_geomodel/esmda/README.md

 - Python 3.9
 - PyTorch
 - MONAI Generative
-- tNavigator (loaded via HPC module system)
+- tNavigator (loaded via HPC module system and launched by the command in `esmda_ensemble.slurm`)
 - PyYAML